 By attending our yoga classes on a regular basis, you will gain mental and emotional balance as you learn – traditional yoga poses, breathing techniques and to relax your body and mind through peaceful meditation practices.

 In an inclusive group setting, you will practice:

 Are you struggling to fit yoga into your busy schedule?
 If so, individual sessions are the perfect solution.
 Private consultations help you understand how to approach difficult situations with yoga psycho-management, along with Choice Theory and Reality Therapy.

 You will discover your inner driving forces which motivate your chakra energy centres.
 We help you understand that the inability to address your needs negatively impacts your thinking, acting, emotions and feelings (physiology).
 We will give you the tools to express yourself constructively.

 This health care modality involves applying needles very lightly, giving deep foundational energetic and physical support.
 Applying needles lightly to the skin in specific patterns restores harmonious balance and order to your energetic state of being.
 This helps your body return to its natural vitality.

-Choosing the right yoga instructor for your needs and lifestyle is not always an easy task.
+Choosing the right class for your needs

 A sign of a great yoga teacher is a true passion for what they do.
 This shows in their excitement for yoga and their joy in seeing their students grow and progress.